zackkitzmiller/z19rpw/README.md

 ## Architecture

 z19rpw is currently hosted on a Raspberry Pi cluster that sits on my desk.
 It's a 10 node configuration running Kubernetes with routing handled by Traefik.
 DNS is served by Google Cloud DNS.

+## Varnish

+- `cd deploy && kubectl create configmap varnish-vcl --from-file=default.vcl` to create the configmap
+- `kubectl delete configmap varnish-vcl` to delete the configmap
+- On a varnish pod `varnishlog -i VCL_Log` to tail custom logs
+- `kubectl rollout restart deployment varnish-proxy` to purchase the cache.
+This is also done on deploy